an0520a/AICS306_project/README.md

 ---------
 1. IPv6 packets cannot be captured.
 (I did not have an environment to test with IPv6 and could not debug it.)
 2. It is not guaranteed that all traffic will be captured accurately, and any problems arising from this are the responsibility of the user.
+3. CPU utilization is approximate.
+It may differ from the actual one.
+4. Memory utilization is calculated based on the working set.

 <br><br><br><br><br>